 Step 3: Financial strategies

 Once you have determined your value proposition, you need to make sure your finances are in line with your end goals.
 Take a look at your company’s potential revenue growth, productivity, and asset utilization, and determine how these aspects of your organization relate to your end goal.
-Input the specifics of each category into your template.
+Input the specifics of each category into your strategy mapping template.